akkana/webapps/riseorama/README.md

 then download Leaflet into riseorama/leaflet, including leaflet.js, leaflet.ie.css and the stylesheet leaflet.css.

-The astronomical calculations are not hooked up yet.
-The plan is tox use a Python backend using PyEphem.
+The astronomical calculations use a Python backend using PyEphem.